kokic/kodama/typst/kodama.typ

 /*
-There are some external inputs: sys.inputs.route: relative path of the typst file sys.inputs.sha256: sha256 of sys.inputs.route sys.inputs.random: a random number in 0..INT64_MAX (note, it's a string) */
+There are some external inputs: sys.inputs.path: relative path of the typst file sys.inputs.sha256: sha256 of path sys.inputs.random: a random number in 0..INT64_MAX (note, it's a string) */